 Always be thinking about what is the next logical step for your clients or customers.
 What products or services could you add to your funnel to serve people better and increase your revenue?
 Also, look for gaps in your funnel where it might make sense to add an intermediate step.

-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's GSD Daily.
-Now, today is episode number 47.
 We are going to talk about high-ticket offers.
-I rehashed a PDF that I wrote quite a while ago.
-I'm just going to drop this link here real quick.
-This is the link that is going to serve as the basis for today's conversation.
-Yesterday we talked about selling high-ticket offers, ticket blueprints.
-Yesterday we talked about selling high-ticket offers and using and selling them on strategy sessions.
-So, using sales calls to establish a bond and then ultimately move somebody through a pitch.
+Yesterday we talked about selling high-ticket offers and ticket blueprints.
+The selling high-ticket offers and using and selling them on strategy sessions.
+Using sales calls to establish a bond and then ultimately move somebody through a pitch.
 It might be getting them, getting somebody to schedule that sales call from a website, or schedule that sales call from a webinar.
 But, it was a practice that you would use when you were selling something over $1000.

-So, when it's over $1000 you need to bond and nurture and work with your prospects a little bit more earnestly than if it's a low ticket offer.
+When it's over $1000 you need to bond, nurture and work with your prospects a little bit more earnestly than if it's a low ticket offer.
 That was kind of the basis of yesterday's conversation.
 I got a couple of emails and say, well, okay, so now I know how to sell those high-ticket offers, but how do I create high-ticket offers?
-So, last week, I think, we went through a bunch of different scenarios on how to create digital products, but I didn't go into detail about how to create high-ticket offers.
-So I searched the archive archives because I remember writing a report, but I just hadn't done anything with it in quite a while.
-So, that was what this high-ticket blueprint report is that you have the link for now.
+Last week, I think, we went through a bunch of different scenarios on how to create digital products.
+But I didn't go into detail about how to create high-ticket offers.
+I searched the archive archives because I remember writing a report, but I just hadn't done anything with it in quite a while.
+That was what this high-ticket blueprint report is that you have the link for now.
 It's just a straight uplink to the PDF.

 Today we're going to talk about packaging stuff to sell for a lot of money, whether it's coaching programs, assisted learning programs, digital courses, masterminds, all of that kind of stuff.
 There are lots of ways to elevate what you sell into the four-figure a month kind of range, and then ultimately sell that.
 I'm just going to stop sharing that screen.
 I'm going to share a different screen, which is going to be the report here.